Do you love to explore and travel?

 At first glance it looks very small.
 Don’t be fooled by its empty appearance however – when you start filling it up with clothes, electronics and small essentials, you’ll find that it will expand in size and can carry as much as 27l.
 This won’t be enough for a week-long trip to an exotic destination, but is perfect if you’re spending the night at a stateside hotel.
 Most importantly, it falls under the regulation guidelines for carry-on bags, meaning that you can take it with you inside the plane and keep it under your seat!

-A nifty thing about the Tortuga travel backpack is that it opens like a suitcase.
+A nifty thing about the Tortuga travel backpack is that it opens like a suitcase which makes it one of the best travel backpack for clothes.
 Its middle is unzipped to offer two compartments, a deeper one to the back and a shallower one at the front.
 Surprisingly, both seem to be able to hold A LOT of clothes.
 The 2nd compartment can expand more, so you’ll get about equal use out of them.

 Offering proper support for your back is very important to a backpack you need to carry all through the airport, and the Tortuga excels here as well, offering great balance thanks to its padded straps.
 Filled to the brim, it doesn’t even feel all that heavy, which is a real testament to its design.